How to Find Total Size of Directory in Linux using du Command?

 If you are interested in getting disk usage for each file in the directory, skip using ‘s’ parameter.

-In my case of crashed Linux, I find out the size of the data in hard disk.
+In my case of crashed Linux, I find out the size of the data in the hard disk.
 Then I mounted USB flash drive through the terminal and taken all data backups.
 Running these commands come as the rescue operation for me.

 Disk usage of the current directory:

 To find total size of directory in Linux for the current directory, simply run following command in terminal

 du -hs .

 '.' indicates current directory path.

 Note: These all commands are tested on Ubuntu Linux system, and it is supposed to work on any Linux system.